bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 # Become a Shipping Provider

-Shipping service providers who wish to offer shipping services and rates to BigCommerce merchants and shoppers can implement endpoints through BigCommerce.
+Shipping providers can offer shipping services and rates to BigCommerce merchants and shoppers.
+They must implement endpoints through BigCommerce.

 Benefits of using a shipping provider include the following:

-- Drop-shippers can require their own rates
+- Drop-shippers can set their own rates
-- Merchants can retrieve rates from custom shipping tables or in-house shipping rate calculation services
+- Merchants can retrieve rates from custom shipping tables
+- Merchants can retrieve rates from in-house calculation services
 - Shoppers can create a combination of in-store pickup and shipping options

-This article guides developers on how to create and register a BigCommerce shipping provider app that will make their shipping rates available to merchants and shoppers on demand.
+This article guides you on how to create and register a shipping provider app at BigCommerce.

 ## Prerequisites